 Sen. Arlen Specter of Pennsylvania asked "why profits have gone up so high, when the consumer is suffering so much."
 Good question.
 Perhaps Specter also can ask why government seizes more in profit per gallon of gas than the wicked oil companies.
 Then he might want to discuss why Congress continues to obstruct the search for more energy and the import of smart energy.

--- Start with ethanol (the good kind): The massive farm bill -- supported by every senator on the Judiciary Committee -- continues the policy of applying high tariffs on Brazilian sugar-based ethanol to protect American companies.
+— Start with ethanol (the good kind): The massive farm bill — supported by every senator on the Judiciary Committee — continues the policy of applying high tariffs on Brazilian sugar-based ethanol to protect American companies.
 Instead of opening this market, Congress is continuing mandates and subsidies for corn-based ethanol (the bad kind).
 That's a price consumers pay whether they want to or not.

 So what has Congress come up with instead?
 It creates unrealistic expectations about renewable energies (and some have great futures) and advocates for punitive "windfall profit" taxes to diverge more money from private industry to centralized government.